-In fiscal year 2016, the School operated classes for students in kindergarten to fifth grade.
-The School also has a Pre-K program named Little Haven which is funded by the New York City Department of Education ("NYCDOE").
+In fiscal year 2018, the School operated classes for students in kindergarten through sixth grade.
+The sixth grade was added in 2018.
+The School also has a Pre-K program named "Little Haven" which is funded by the New York City Department of Education ("NYCDOE").